cse3903-2024sp-giles/nebulas-simulator/README.md

 ## Troubleshooting Tips
 - **Read the Error Message**: Read what is printed to the screen.
 Often times this is enough to tell what was wrong or at the very least where the bug came from.
-- **Double check your arguments and input files**: Make sure that the arguments provided make sense for what is running.
+- **Double check your arguments**: Make sure that the arguments provided make sense for what is running.
 Some arguments are required for the program to run.
 Reference the [Running mode options](#running-mode-options) section to ensure correct usage.
+- **Check input file**: This is a machine that runs an input file as a program so bugs could also exist in the object file.
+As long as the input file is valid, it will not.
+The machine does not do checks to ensure that there aren't logical errors while loading or running.
+As long as the input file is valid format, it will be run.
 - **Check the Error Messages Section**: If the printed message doesn't help, take a look at the possible solutions in the below [Errors and Error Messages](#errors-and-error-messages).
 - **Still Stuck**: Reference the programmers guide or javadocs.